RichardBJ/Deep-Channel/README.md

 # Deep-Channel

-This repository contains code for the paper, [Deep-Channel: A Deep Convolution and Recurrent Neural Network for Detection of Single Molecule Events] (https://www.biorxiv.org/content/10.1101/767418v3), by Numan Celik, Fiona O'Brien, Yalin Zheng, Frans Conens, and Richard Barrett-Jolley.
+This repository contains code for the paper, [Deep-Channel: A Deep Convolution and Recurrent Neural Network for Detection of Single Molecule Events] (https://www.biorxiv.org/content/10.1101/767418v3 ), by Numan Celik, Fiona O'Brien, Yalin Zheng, Frans Conens, and Richard Barrett-Jolley.
-Accepted for Publication in Nature's Communications Biology 2020
+Accepted for Publication in Nature's Communications Biology Dec 2019 (https://www.nature.com/articles/s42003-019-0729-3)

 This code contains the implementation of a deep learning method to automatically identify transition events of raw time-series ion channel data files.
 This deep learning method for the analysis of patch-clamp electrophysiological data, relies on convolutional neural networks (CNN) and long short-term memory (LSTM) architecture.
 This network automatically idealises complex single molecule activity more accurately and faster than traditional threshold crossing or segmental K-means (SKM).